flowroute/flowroute-numbers-ruby/README.md

 	puts response

 Add the following InboundRoutesController methods after `irc = FlowrouteNumbers::InboundRoutesController.new()`, but before `puts response`.
-If you do not want to execute a specific method, comment those lines out with `#`.
+If you do not want to invoke a specific method, comment out that method's lines with `#`.
+Click each link to see more information about that method.

 *	[`list`](#listroutes)
 * 	[`createNewRoute`](#createroute)